Biomarkers, targeted and immunotherapies for endometrial cancer

 Biomarkers for treatment selection

-Biomarker tests may be used to select treatments, and help patients avoid side effects from treatments that will not work for them.
-Biomarker tests used to select a specific treatment are sometimes called "companion diagnostic tests."
+tests may be used to select treatments, and help patients avoid side effects from treatments that will not work for them. tests used to select a specific treatment are sometimes called "companion diagnostic tests."
 These tests may be done on tumor tissue or (in many cases) on blood.
-See our Biomarker Testing section for more information.
+See our Testing section for more information.

 - A rare type of endometrial cancer—known as a uterine sarcoma—may have a genetic change called an NTRK fusion, which can be found on tumor testing.
-Endometrial with an NTRK fusion may benefit from the targeted therapy Vitrakvi (larotrectinib).
+Endometrial with an NTRK fusion may benefit from the Vitrakvi (larotrectinib).

 - Estrogen receptor testing is used for advanced and recurrent endometrial cancers.